Loading...

 Let's see how you got on.

-Identifying those mid values, can you spot the largest and smallest numbers?
+Identifying those mid-values, can you spot the largest and smallest numbers?
 Well, it's gotta be 7.

-49 recurring is our largest and 6.
+49 recurring as our largest and 6.

 5 is our smallest.

-12 has been rounded to the nearest integer.
+Twelve has been rounded to the nearest integer.

 So here's my number line.